Why Do Students (Not) Choose Second-Cycle Mathematics Studies? Questionnaire and Graduate-Tracking Evidence from Poland: Questionnaire results and their analysis

 On average, the self-reported financial standings of students who live with their families in houses tended to be higher than the rest of the group, though the difference was not significant in most cases.

 Lastly, unlike most of the strictly engineering and science-oriented fields (see \cite{hill2010so,silbey2016so}) there seems to be similar number of women and men who are attracted to studying mathematics.
-In the latter sections we will try to explore to what extent does the gender correlate with the opinion on particular statements regarding studying.
+In the Subsection \ref{subsec:genderr} we will explore to what extent does the gender correlate with the opinion on particular statements regarding studying.